 Both EUSDR and EUSAIR put significant focus on development of natural and cultural heritage-based tourism assets.
 EUSDR deals with tourism in PA3 ("Culture and Tourism, People to People") of Pillar 1 ("Connecting the region").
 Proposed interventions of Slovenia-Hungary Interreg Programme provide valuable contributions to most Actions of this PA, via promoting sustainable tourism, cultural activities, creative sectors and cultural heritage (Actions 1, 2, 5 and 6).
 Pillar 4 of the EUSAIR is entirely dedicated to sustainable tourism under Topic 1 ("Diversified tourism offer"), especially Action 5 (focused on the establishment of sustainable and thematic tourist routes, Action 6 (fostering the cultural heritage of the macro-region) and Actions 7-8 (improving tourism products and their accessibility).
-EUSAIR also supports actions under Topic 2 of the pillar ("Sustainable and responsible tourism management"), via measures expanding the tourist season, and building a more sustainable and responsible tourism sector (Actions

-4 and 7).
+EUSAIR also supports actions under Topic 2 of the pillar ("Sustainable and responsible tourism sector (Actions 4 and 7).
 Specific actions of Pillar 4 of the EUSAIR target sustainable tourism either through the enhanced access to finances of tourism SMEs or the support of internationalisation of tourism SMEs.
 ISO 1 - a better cooperation governance: